Bisimulations Meet PCTL Equivalences for Probabilistic Automata: Related work

-\section{Related Work}
+\section{Related work}

-For Markov chains, i.e., deterministic probabilistic automata, the logic PCTL characterizes bisimulations, and PCTL without $\X$ operator characterizes weak bisimulations~\cite{HanssonJ90,BaierKHW05}.
-As pointed out in~\cite{SegalaL95}, probabilistic bisimulation is sound, but not complete for PCTL for PAs.
-In the literatures, various extensions of the Hennessy \& Milner~\cite{HennessyM85} are considered for characterizing bisimulations.
-Larsen and Skou~\cite{larsen1991bisimulation} considered such an extension of Hennessy-Milner logic, which characterizes bisimulation for \emph{alternating automaton}~\cite{larsen1991bisimulation}, or labeled Markov processes~\cite{DesharnaisGJP10} (PAs but with continuous state space).
-For probabilistic automata, Jonsson \emph{et al.}~\cite{Jonsson} considered a two-sorted logic in the Hennessy-Milner style to characterize strong bisimulations.
-In \cite{HermannsPSWZ11}, the results are extended for characterizing also simulations.
+For Markov chains, i.e., deterministic $\PA$s, the logic $\PCTL$ characterizes bisimulations, and $\PCTL$ without $\X$ operator characterizes weak bisimulations~\cite{HanssonJ90,BaierKHW05}.
+As pointed out in~\cite{SegalaL95}, probabilistic bisimulation is sound, but not complete for $\PCTL$ over $\PA$s.
+In the literature, various extensions of the Hennessy-Milner logic~\cite{HennessyM85} are considered for characterizing bisimulations.
+Larsen and Skou~\cite{larsen1991bisimulation} considered such an extension of Hennessy-Milner logic, which characterizes bisimulation for \emph{reactive probabilistic processes}~\cite{larsen1991bisimulation}.
+Similar results are further studied for labelled Markov processes~\cite{prakash-book,DesharnaisGJP10} (with continuous state space).
+For $\PA$s, Jonsson \emph{et al.}~\cite{Jonsson} considered a two-sorted logic in the Hennessy-Milner style to characterize strong bisimulations.
+In~\cite{HermannsPSWZ11}, the results are also extended to characterize simulations.